 In case of failure to pass the comprehensive examination or any part of it, the student may be permitted, upon written request of the major professor, to retake the test.
 At least one academic quarter or an eight weeks' summer session must intervene before the examination will be given again.
 A special examination fee will be charged for this additional test.
+Failure to pass the retest will eliminate the student from further work applicable to a degree.

-7. Apply for a list of graduation requirements not later than 30 days prior to the quarter or session in which the student expects to graduate.

-Plan B in Detail $\bullet$ All general requirements for a graduate degree heretofore mentioned in this bulletin apply to this plan.
-In addition, the student shall:

-1. Earn a minimum of 45 quarter hours of graduate credit, one-third of which shall be in courses in the student's major or concentration which are open only to graduate students.

-2. Plan with the major professor a unified program which will contain in the first quarter or session in residence the required "300" course and a graduate course with the major professor.

-3. Present the typewritten report required in the "300" course which shall conform to the standards as given in the "English Style-Form Standards."

-4. Pass a written comprehensive examination in the graduate major or concentration.
+- 7. Apply for a list of graduation requirements not later than 30 days prior to the quarter or session in which the student expects to graduate.
+A late fee of \$2.00 will be charged for failure to apply on time. - Plan B in Detail All general requirements for a graduate degree heretofore mentioned in this bulletin apply to this plan.
+In addition, the student shall: - 1.
+Earn a minimum of 45 quarter hours of graduate credit, one-third of which shall be in courses in the student's major or concentration which are open only to graduate students. - 2.
+Plan with the major professor a unified program which will contain in the first quarter or session in residence the required "300" course and a graduate course with the major professor. - 3.
+Present the typewritten report required in the "300" course which shall conform to the standards as given in the "English Style-Form Standards." - 4.
+Pass a written comprehensive examination in the graduate major or concentration.
 The major professor will be in charge of the examination and will announce the time it is to be given.
-The student's examination paper will be evaluated by the major professor and filed in the Office of the Graduate School at least ten days before the end of the last quarter or session in residence.
+The student's examination paper will be evaluated by the major professor and filed in the Office of the Graduate Division at least ten days before the end of the last quarter or session in residence.

 In case of failure to pass the comprehensive examination or any part of it, the student may be permitted, upon written request of the major professor, to retake the test.
 At least one academic quarter or an eight weeks' summer session must intervene before the examination will be given again.
 A special examination fee will be charged for this additional test.
+Failure to pass the retest will eliminate the student from further work applicable to a degree.

 5. Apply for a list of graduation requirements not later than 30 days prior to the quarter or session in which the student expects to graduate.
+A late fee of \$2.00 will be charged for failure to apply on time.